You are here :

 Topics to be addressed in the webinar are amongst others: (i) flexible working time; (ii) work space and accommodation and statutory right for a home office; (iii) performance management without formal performance appraisals; (iv) 24/7 connectivity; (v) unlimited vacation.

-• - Marijke van der Most (Pusch Wahlig Workplace Law in Germany)
+Marijke van der Most (Pusch Wahlig Workplace Law, Germany)

 Retail webinar: On-the-clock, All Over The World